SapienzaInteractiveGraphicsCourse/final-project-clashers/README.md

 ## Getting Started

-In order to try the game, you just need to click on the following link:
+In order to try the game, you just need to click on the following [link](https://sapienzainteractivegraphicscourse.github.io/final-project-clashers/index.html).
 If you want to launch the game locally on your pc, you need to run it on a local server (for example using IntelliJ, Visual Studio Code using Live Server extension, python command line).

 ### Launching the game